Yukiwo P. Dengokl

 Yukiwo P. Dengokl (born November 25, 1955) is a member of the Senate of Palau.
 He grew up in both Palau and the Federated States of Micronesia.
 He is also a lawyer and attorney at law.
+He is the Ngiraked of Airai.

 Early life

-Dengokl was born on November 25, 1955, as the child of Mr. Hiroshi Nakamura of Peleliu State, and Didil Dengokl of Airai State.
+Dengokl was born on November 25, 1955, as the child of Hiroshi Nakamura of Peleliu State, and Didil Dengokl of Airai State.
 However, he was raised by his maternal grandparents as a child.

 Education

 He attended the George B. Harris Elementary School, and then he attended the Xavier High School in Chuuk, Micronesia.
 Shortly after his graduation from Santa Clara University, he became a teacher at the Pohnpei Agriculture and Trade School in the FSM.
 He then returned to Santa Clara to achieve a Juris Doctor degree.

 Career

 Pre-congress

 In 1989, Senator Dengokl was appointed by the late former Governor of Aimeliik State, Simer Eriich, to represent Aimeliik State in the Commission on Future Palau - U.S. Relations.
 The same year, he was chosen for the Judicial Nominating Commission.
 From 1993 to 1994, He served for the Palau Community College Board of Trustees.